YongoDavid/Demo-2024-May/README.md

 The master-mind project has been submitted.
 My peer review has finally been approved.
 Now its time for me to focus abuut more on the Uderika project.
+Just a few more things left to do on this project but i can say the project is 80% done.